nuozimiaowu/MambaPlace/README.md

     --path_coarse ./checkpoints/{PATH_TO_COARSE}/{COARSE_MODEL_NAME} \
     --path_fine ./checkpoints/{PATH_TO_FINE}/{FINE_MODEL_NAME}
 ```
+## Acknowledgemengt:
-### Acknowledgemengt: We borrowed some code from Textpos and Text2Loc, and we would like to thank them for their help!
+We borrowed some code from Textpos and Text2Loc, and we would like to thank them for their help!

+@InProceedings{xia2024text2loc,
+      title={Text2Loc: 3D Point Cloud Localization from Natural Language},
+      author={Xia, Yan and Shi, Letian and Ding, Zifeng and Henriques, Jo{\~a}o F and Cremers, Daniel},
+      booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+      year={2024}
+    }